Azure/azure-osconfig/devops/README.md

 Channels | Description
 -----|-----
-`insiders-fast` | The latest and greatest features and bug fixes.
+`insiders-fast` | The latest and greatest features and bug fixes, represents current work-in-progress so things might not work as expected.
 This channel is updated frequently.
 `prod` | The stable channel.
 This channel is updated less frequently and is recommended for production use.

 *If you see any missing platforms or architectures that would help, please contact osconfigcore@microsoft.com.